dgtlmoon/changedetection.io/README.md

 - Trigger API calls via notifications when text appears on a website
 - Glue together APIs using the JSON filter and JSON notifications
 - Create RSS feeds based on changes in web content
+- You have a very sensitive list of URLs to watch and you do _not_ want to use the paid alternatives.
+(Remember, _you_ are the product)

 _Need an actual Chrome runner with Javascript support?
 We support fetching via WebDriver!</a>_

 **Get monitoring now! super simple.**